 Caelen is a third generation son of Ballard.
 When he was in high school, his parents moved the family out to beautiful Bainbridge Island where he found himself missing urban life–homesickness for Seattle continued on into his college pursuits.
 Classically trained in structural engineering with an emphasis in earthquake design, he loves steel, glass, and concrete.
 He primarily writes about Ballard land use (hopefully home to future TOD) and Sound Transit packages, both emphasizing long-range planning.

-Laura Bernstein, Neighborhood Advocate
+Laura Loe, Neighborhood Advocate

 Laura Anderle Bernstein is an educator, musician, and gardener from Colombia/NY/LA/Chicago who has lived in Seattle for almost seven years.
 Her work includes a stint as Co-Editor of the UCLA Undergraduate Science Journal, and the Roosevelt Neighborhood Association’s newsletter, The Roosie.
 She currently volunteers with Sierra Club’s Seattle Group, University District Racial Equity Project, Tent City Collective, U District Renters’ Council and tweets as SEAyimby.
 Additionally, she was a member of the 2015-2016 cohort of the City of Seattle’s People’s Academy for Community Engagement.
 She is a renter in the U District.
-Follow her @yimbySEA.
+Follow her on Twitter @yimbySEA.

 Charles Bond, Neighborhood Advocate

 Charles is an avid cyclist that uses his bike as his primary mode of transportation.
 He grew up in the Puget Sound, but previously spent time overseas living in Japan.
 He covers a range of topics like cycling, transit, and land use.
 His time in Tokyo really opened his eyes to what urbanism offers people and has a strong desire to see growth happen in Seattle.
-Follow him @Charles_B_STB.
+Follow him on Twitter @Charles_B_STB.

 Nathan Vass, Syndicated Contributor